How to back up with Duplicati to Exoscale Object Storage

-- Connect to the webinterface of Duplicati to configure your backup
+- Connect to the Duplicati web interface to configure your backup.

 Change to S3 for destination

-If you run backups from multiple instances to the same bucket, please create separate folder for each instance (e.g.: vmbackup/”instancename”)
+If you run backups from multiple instances to the same bucket, please create separate folders for each instance (such as vmbackup/”instancename”)

-Select folders and files which you want to backup
+Select the folders and files which you want to back up.